What’s going on in our brains when we have posttraumatic stress symptoms, or PTSD?

 During that alarming, life threatening, and/or horrifying event, our senses activated dramatically.
 Our amygdala signaled that this should happen so we had the best chance to survive.
 So on that day, during that moment in time, we were more sensory alive than when we were not fighting for our lives.
 Another signal goes out to the rest of our brain to take action.
 Fight, flight, or freeze.
 Adrenalin and other neurochemicals charge up.
 Our hearts beat faster.
 Blood pumps vigorously.
 We feel tingling, tactile sensations.
 We feel stronger.
 Our bodies get moving to protect us, thanks to the added juice.
 The Polyvagal Theory discusses this process as an activation of the vagus nerve in emotion regulation, social connection, and fear response.

-Whatever we have stored in muscle memory is the most available resource when we are in trouble.
+Muscle memory is the most available resource when we are in trouble.
+Muscle memory is what develops when we’re trained to fight in the face of danger.
 Some call this the primal brain, or the lower brain because we share this survival mechanism with other species.
 This is unfortunate because that makes it sound like we are less intelligent during danger.
 It’s actually a different kind of intelligence.
 We are smart enough to get the hell out of danger.

-Now, you have to learn a little about SPECT scans, so you know this is not just words but actually brain function patterns that can be visualized.
+Now, you have to learn a little about SPECT scans, so you know trauma memory is not just an idea or concept, but is actually caused by brain patterns that can be mapped through neuroimaging.
 SPECT scans are brain scan devices that measure activity in the brain.
 During risky or dangerous activity, we can see the primal brain firing up red hot, while higher brain functions go dark, or offline.
 The complexity of higher brain functioning is part of what makes humans different from other species.
 In our higher brains, we have the capacity to think about things, not just react to our senses.
 Thoughtful, relational, gentle behavior generates in the parts of our brains that go offline during danger.
 All this goes offline in favor of survival.

 When danger passes and we are safe again, our full brain comes back online, ready to do its job of making sense of our world.
 Uploaded senses should move out of the amygdala so that our higher brain can put what happened into the context of our whole lives.
 A significant part of contextualizing our lived experiences is the creation of long term memory.
 The value of long term memory formation is that our uploaded senses begin to fade.
-Over time, lived experiences that are emotionally charged are remembered better, both positive ones, like getting married, and negative ones, like getting divorced.
-We visit those memories in conversations and in our own mulling over of our lives.
+Over time, we have stronger memory for emotionally charged events, both positive ones, like getting married, and negative ones, like getting divorced.
+We pull up those memories in conversations and in our own mulling over of our lives.
 We don’t have to get stuck in those moments, thanks to the formation of long term memory.
-We are able to move on from our past and live in our current lives.
+We are able to also put those memories away, so we can move on from our past and live in our current lives.

 Trauma memory is categorically different from long term memory.
 For reasons we don’t really know, sensory data from the moment of trauma did not move, neuropsychologically speaking, to the rest of the brain.
 This encapsulation of traumatic events happens at least one third of the time.
 It happens more when we’ve had prior traumatic experiences, or when we are surprised by what happened.
 It happens less when we are prepared for what could happen, but even that is not a guaranteed protection.
 Except for these factors, research is not clear what makes one person develop trauma memory while another person doesn’t.
 Trauma memory can develop in anyone’s brain.